BYLAWS OF

 Miscellaneous

 Section 2.
 Loans.
-No loans shall be contracted on behalf of the corporation, and no evidence of indebtedness shall be issued in its name unless authorized by a resolution of the Board of Governors.
+No loans shall be contracted on behalf of the corporation, and no evidence of indebtedness shall be issued in its name unless authorized by a resolution of the Board.
 Such authority may be general or confined to specific instances.

 Section 3.
 Checks, Drafts.
-All checks, drafts, or other orders for the payment of money, notes, or other evidence of indebtedness issued in the name of the College shall be signed by such Officer or Officers, agent or agents of the College and in such manner, as shall from time to time be determined by resolution of the Board of Governors.
+All checks, drafts, or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the College shall be signed by such Officer or Officers, agent or agents of the College and in such manner as shall from time to time be determined by resolution of the Board.

 Section 6.
 Fiscal Year.
-The fiscal year of the College shall be the calendar year or such other period as may be fixed by the Board of Governors.
+The fiscal year of the College shall be the calendar year or such other period as may be fixed by the Board.

-The College may pay expenses (including attorneys’ fees) incurred by an officer or governor in defending any civil, criminal, administrative, or investigative action, suit, or proceeding in advance of the final disposition of such action, suit, or proceeding upon receipt of an undertaking by or on behalf of such officer or governor, to repay such amount if it shall ultimately be determined that he is not entitled to be indemnified by the College under this Section.
-Such expenses (including attorneys’ fees) incurred by other employees and agents may be paid upon such terms and conditions, if any, as the Board of Governors deems appropriate.
+The College may pay expenses (including attorneys’ fees) incurred by an officer or governor in defending any civil, criminal, administrative or investigative action, suit or proceeding in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of such officer or governor, to repay such amount if it shall ultimately be determined that he is not entitled to be indemnified by the College under this Section.
+Such expenses (including attorneys’ fees) incurred by other employees and agents may be paid upon such terms and conditions, if any, as the Board deems appropriate.

 The provisions of this Section shall be applicable to claims, actions, suits, or proceedings made or commenced after the adoption hereof, whether arising from acts or omissions occurring before or after adoption hereof.